 New L.G.
 Advantages Propose two different ways that an abnormal protein could be made in a cell, resulting in disease symptoms.
 Higher level goal-encourages student to think about how proteins work, how they are produced, and how they can be altered by mutations in DNA.

 What level is this and do you have suggestions for improving ?

-• You should know how to apply Ohm's Law, and be able to calculate V, I, and R for various elements in a variety of circuit configurations.
+You should know how to apply Ohm's Law, and be able to calculate V, I, and R for various circuit configurations.